PerformanC/TableC/README.md

 ## Contributing

-Contributions are always welcome, and we are always open to new ideas, and new ways to improve the library, although not limited to the TableC files, but also the documentation.
+Contributions are always welcome, and we are always open to new ideas, and new ways to improve the library, although not limited to the TableC files, also documentation files.

 There are some guidelines that you should follow before contributing, and they are in the [contributing file](CONTRIBUTING.md), and if you follow them, you will be able to contribute to the TableC project.